The triangular theorem of eight and representation by quadratic polynomials: Introduction

 If we let $S=S_x$ be the square polynomial $x^2$, and let $T=T_{x}$ denote the triangular polynomial $(x^2+x)/2$, the theorems of Lagrange and Gauss state that the positive integers are represented by $S_w+S_x+S_y+S_z$, and by $T_x+T_y+T_z$.

-In 1917, Ramanujan extended the question about four squares to ask for which choices of quadruples $b=(b_1,b_2,b_3,b_4)$ of integers $b_1S_w+b_2S_x+b_3S_y+b_4S_z$ represents every positive integer; we shall refer to such forms as \begin{it}universal diagonal forms\end{it}.
-He gave a list of 55 possible choices of $b$ which he claimed to be the complete list of universal quarternary diagonal forms; 54 forms actually turned out to be universal and this list is complete.
+In 1917, Ramanujan extended the question about four squares to ask for which choices of quadruples $b=(b_1,b_2,b_3,b_4)$ of integers the form $b_1S_w+b_2S_x+b_3S_y+b_4S_z$ represents every positive integer; we shall refer to these as \begin{it}universal diagonal forms\end{it}.
+He gave a list of 55 choices of $b$ which he claimed to be the complete list of universal quarternary diagonal forms; 54 of them turned out to be universal and this list is complete, as proven by Dickson \cite{Dickson}.

 Recently, Conway and Schneeberger proved in unpublished work a nice classification for universal positive definite quadratic forms whose corresponding matrices have integer entries.
 This answers the question of representability by positive definite homogeneous quadratic polynomials with {\it even} off-diagonal coefficients. \begin{theorem*}[Conway-Schneeberger] A positive definite quadratic form $Q(x)=x^tAx$, where $A$ is a positive symmetric matrix with integer coefficients, represents every positive integer if and only if it represents the integers $1,2,3,5,6, 7, 10, 14,$ and $15$. \end{theorem*}